Whiff Rate

 Frequently asked questions

-Is whiff rate the same as strikeout rate?
+Is this the same as strikeout rate?

 Related terms